GSA-TTS/identity-handbook/_articles/team-roles.md

 category: "Team"
 ---

-Here are the current login.gov sprint team roles and responsibilities.
+Here are the current Login.gov sprint team roles and responsibilities.
 This is a living document and will evolve as our teams do.

 ## All Team Members